CURRICULUM VITAE

 • Rodning, Christopher B.

 2002 William Bartram and the Archaeology of the Appalachian Summit.
-In Between Contacts and Colonies: Archaeological Perspectives on the Protohistoric Southeast, edited by Cameron B. Wesson and Mark A. Rees, pages 67-89.
+In Between Contacts and Colonies: Archaeological Perspectives on the Protohistoric Southeast, edited by Cameron B. Wesson and Mark A. Rees, pp. 67-89.
 University of Alabama Press, Tuscaloosa.
 PDF

 • Rodning, Christopher B.